Join Our Mailing List

 As a public company board member, he currently chairs the Compensation Committee of The Chefs Warehouse (NASDAQ:CHEF).
 Mr. Guarino has also served as founding chairman of the board of Boy’s Town of New York, president of the West Point Society of New York, finance chairman of Capuchin Youth and Family Ministries, and as an advisory board member to MuSigma, One-Page, HireRight, NobleMarkets, and FoundationSource, Inc. He graduated from the United States Military Academy at West Point, and earned his master’s degree in business administration from Embry Riddle University while on active duty in the United States Army.

-Starting from September 9, 2019, Alan Guarino become Chairman of the board of trustees of the Saint Pio Foundation.
+Starting from September 9, 2019, Alan Guarino become Chairman of the board of directors of the Saint Pio Foundation.

 Board of Elections